makerdao/community/governance/polls/Ratification Poll for the Maker Constitution MIP Set and MIP102c2-SP1 (multiple MIPs) - March 13, 2023.md

 start_date: 2023-03-13T16:00:00
 end_date: 2023-03-27T16:00:00
 ---
-# Ratification Poll for the Maker Constitution MIP Set and MIP102c2-SP1 (multiple MIPs) - March 13, 2023
+# Ratification Poll for the Constitution MIP Set - March 13, 2023

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, March 13 at 16:00 UTC.